icshwi/e3/README.md

 $ watch -n 1 "bash caget_pvs.bash -l IOC-9999_PVs.list -f "HEARTBEAT"
 ```

-If one would like to do more, please visit https://github.com/icshwi/e3training
+If you would like to do more, please visit https://github.com/icshwi/e3training

 ## Outside the e3 directory

-Each base, Require module, and others modules have its own MAKEFILE and its own configuration files.
-Thus, one can put e3-base, e3-require, and all other e3-modules in any directories where one would like to keep.
+Each base, Require module, and other modules have its own MAKEFILE and its own configuration files.
+Thus, one can put e3-base, e3-require, and all other e3-modules in any directories where one would like to keep them.